circonus-labs/circonus-cookbook/README.md

 Circonus allows for composite checks, where data from multiple metrics can be combined at collection time and aggregated into a single metric.

-    * The broker should always be defined as 'composite'.
-The aggregation happens within the Circonus services, not in an enterprise broker.
+    * The broker should always be defined as 'composite'
+    * The aggregation happens within the Circonus services, not in an enterprise broker.
     * The check bundle expects a single circonus_metric to be added to the bundle
-    * Composite checks are updated as the source metrics are collected.
-So, if you create a graph of composite metrics and play it in real-time, the data will update as the other metrics run (at their minimum default rate).
-Often this is 60 seconds.
+    * Composite checks are updated as the source metrics are collected

+This last point is important.
+If you create a graph of composite metrics and play it in real-time, the data will update as the other metrics run (at their minimum default rate).
+Often this is 60 seconds, so in real time you will see the data arrive in discrete chunks distributed across the 60 minute period.

 Example: